ProjectLiminality/ProjectLiminalityMVP/README.md

 - **Holonic Organization**: Facilitates the self-organization of knowledge into a coherent holarchy of ideas.
 - **Conversational Copilot**: Designed to enhance and enrich conversations by providing relevant contextual information.
 - **Interactive Dream Connections**: Clickable connections between Dream Nodes with visual feedback, enhancing the exploration of relationships between ideas.
-- **Automatic Stream Connections**: Visualization of connections between Dream Nodes based on their relationships established through Dream Songs, providing an intuitive representation of knowledge flow.
+- **Constellations**: Visualization of connections between Dream Nodes based on their relationships established through Dream Songs, providing an intuitive representation of knowledge flow.

 ## Vision

 Project Liminality aims to create a dynamic, interconnected knowledge ecosystem that mirrors the complexity of human thought and social interactions.
 By breaking down the barriers between personal knowledge management and social discourse, it offers a new paradigm for understanding and evolving ideas in a collaborative, organic manner.
-The automatic creation of stream connections between Dream Nodes visualizes the flow of knowledge and ideas, making the interbrain concept more tangible and interactive.
+The creation of constellations between Dream Nodes visualizes the flow of knowledge and ideas, making the interbrain concept more tangible and interactive.

 ## Getting Started